Nasal Inhaler: Aromatherapy’s Unsung Hero

 Basil (Ocimum basilicum)

 Peppermint (Mentha x piperita)

 Application: Inhale as needed for mental stimulation and clarity.
 Precautions: These essential oils are stimulating to the autonomic nervous system.
-Do NOT use in the evening after 6:00 p.m. or for children under five years of age.
+Please do NOT use it in the evening after 6:00 p.m. or for children under five years of age.

 #2 Nasal Inhaler- Sweet Dreams

-This blend is effective to promote calm and relaxation and to support restful sleep.
+This blend is effective in promoting calm and relaxation and supporting restful sleep.
 Saturate the felt wick of a nasal inhaler with these essential oils:

 6 drops - Lavender (Lavandula officinalis) 7 drops - Tuberose (Polianthes tuberosa) 5 drops - Cape Chamomile (Eriocephalus punctulatus) - Sweeter fragrance than Roman chamomile.
 5 drops - Vetiver (Vetiveria zizanioides)

 Application: Inhale as needed to promote calming and rest.
 This blend can be used day or night and for children over five years of age.